awslabs/kubeflow-manifests/website/content/en/docs/add-ons/storage/fsx-for-lustre/guide.md

 ```

 ## 2.0 Setup FSx for Lustre

+> Important: If you have deployed Kubeflow using any of the Terraform deployment options and have not set `enable_aws_fsx_csi_driver = false` then skip this section.

 You can either use Automated or Manual setup.
 We currently only support **Static provisioning** for FSx.

 ### 2.1 [Option 1] Automated setup